beitmenotyou-com/OmniSocial-ProtocolKit/docs/Proposals/README.md

-# 📄 OmniSocial Hub Proposals
+# 📄 OmniSocial ProtocolKit Proposals

-Welcome to the OmniSocial Hub Proposals Directory.
+Welcome to the OmniSocial ProtocolKit Proposals Directory.

 Here you'll find community-submitted proposals that are either:
 - Under review